-non-interacting, systems with non-trivial diagonal commutation relations can be viewed as interacting.
-Examples include conventional spin degrees of freedom, and the so-called paraboson [32, 33] that has recently been studied in ion-trap systems [34].
-Below, we present and analyze another variant of generalized bosons in a circuit-QED setup in form of boson pairs [35-39].
+Specific instances of generalized bosons were first introduced in Refs.
+[26-28] and find applications for solving integrable systems [29-32], and even interacting bosonic systems via perturbation theory [33].
+As we discuss in more detail below, modes obeying generalized commutation relation can also be found in AMO systems.
+While standard bosons are noninteracting, systems with nontrivial diagonal commutation relations can be viewed as interacting.
+Examples include conventional spin degrees of freedom, and the so-called paraboson [34,35] that has recently been studied in ion-trap systems [36].
+Below, we present and analyze another variant of generalized bosons in a circuit-QED setup taking the form of boson pairs [37-41].

-Under this framework, we show that boson sampling can be simulated efficiently by generalized bosons using Fock state preparations, occupation number measurements and linear mode mixing.
+Within this framework, we show that boson sampling can be simulated efficiently by generalized bosons using Fock state preparations, occupation number measurements, and linear mode mixing.
 Consequently, all the complexity results for the original boson sampling protocol carry over.
-While linear mode mixing is naturally implemented in non-interacting systems only, we re-interpret a result by Peropadre et al. [41] to show an approximate, but efficient, simulation of modemixing for generalized bosons, in certain limits.
-Finally, we provide specific implementation proposals for a circuit-QED and an ion-trap platforms.
+While linear mode mixing is naturally implemented in noninteracting systems only, we reinterpret a result by Peropadre et al. [43] to show an approximate, but efficient, simulation of modemixing for generalized bosons in certain limits.
+Finally, we provide specific implementation proposals for a circuit-QED and an ion-trap platform.

-On a high level, our work can be viewed as addressing the question whether there is an intermediate system in between qubits and non-interacting standard bosons in terms of the level of interaction.
-Our results show that performing mode mixing transformations "bypasses" the interactions of generalized bosonic systems, giving rise to the same output probabilities.
+On a high level, our work can be viewed as addressing the question of whether there is an intermediate system in between qubits and noninteracting standard bosons in terms